(con't from Part V)

 If your regular tempo for a fugue is an Allegro around quarter note = 136, then you might start the 1st section of this work at a slightly slower, more stately tempo (quarter note = 130) and then step it up to quarter note = 136 moving into the 2nd section and for the rest of the piece.

-The 1st subject of this Fugue proceeds mostly by step (conjunct motion), enters at the outset in the alto in the somber home key of c minor, and is answered in the tenor, in the dominant, on the 5th scale degree as expected for a subject beginning on the 1st degree of the scale.
+The 1st subject of this Fugue proceeds mostly by step (conjunct motion), enters at the outset in the alto in the somber home key of c minor, and is provided with a real answer in the tenor, in the dominant, on the 5th scale degree as expected for a subject beginning on the 1st degree of the scale.

 As the alto line goes on to play a matching countersubject with the answer, perpetual 8th note motion is created when both lines are combined.